drduh/PC-Engines-APU-Router-Guide/README.md

 ## Hardware

-Order directly from [PC Engines](https://www.pcengines.ch/order.htm) or through a reseller.

 This guide should work on any PC Engines APU model.
 Here is a suggested parts list:

 | Part | Description | Cost